zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_NGM/PlatePouring_NGM.md

     | Agar | 17 g | 34 g |
     | Sterile water | 975 mL | 1950 mL |

-    - Note: if pouring NGMA plates, add 7 g of Agarose and 10 g of Agar per 1 L of media.
+    **Note:** if pouring NGMA plates, add 7 g of Agarose and 10 g of Agar per 1 L of media.

+## Preparing NGM Media for Pouring

-2. Combine all reagents in a flask that can hold 2X the volume of your media.
+1. Combine all reagents in a flask that can hold 2X the volume of your media.

       a.
 Put a plastic funnel in the mouth of the flask.